girishsj11/C_Programs_storehouse/README.md

 ### ***Program_12.c***

-Program is to tells you that whether its successfully able to create a text file or not with file operation functions in write mode .
+Program is to tells you that whether its successfully able to create a text file or not, with file operation functions in write mode .